 Perhaps this stems from their generous and charitable nature, but seniors are very good at making us feel special.
 Grandparents dote on us and the candy…oh the candy!!
 Many of us can remember being spoiled a bit by a grandparent.
 To every grandparent or elderly loved one that has given us candy, or made sure we ate well, or spoiled us, we salute and appreciate you!

-How to Celebrate National Senior Citizens Day
+How to Observe National Senior Citizens Day

 1. Spend time at a nursing/retirement home